laminlabs/lamin-blog/docs/lamin.md

 We built it open-source, directly onto the PyData stack, so that setting it up is just a `pip install`.
 Users shouldn't have to worry about dealing with the idiosyncratic, rate-limited REST API of a startup.

-> I don't want to learn your garbage query language. -- [Erik Bernhardsson](https://erikbern.com/2018/08/30/i-dont-want-to-learn-your-garbage-query-language.html)
+> I don't want to learn your garbage query language. -- [Erik Bernhardsson (2018)](https://erikbern.com/2018/08/30/i-dont-want-to-learn-your-garbage-query-language.html)

 ## What?